 Welcome to the Pediatric Residency Training Program at Oregon Health & Science University (OHSU)/Doernbecher Children’s Hospital in Portland.
 We are excited that you are considering us for your residency training.

 Doernbecher Children’s Hospital is a busy tertiary care center that serves as the primary referral center for Oregon, Southwest Washington, and parts of Idaho, Alaska, and Northern California.
-Our pediatric residents experience a breadth and depth of clinical care for a high volume of general pediatric and subspecialty patients.
+Our institution and our program are committed to cultivating a culture of equity, diversity and inclusion.
+Our pediatric residents experience a breadth and depth of clinical care for a high volume of diverse general pediatric and subspecialty patients.

 The medium size of the program allows our faculty to know residents well.
 Faculty work with residents repeatedly over time and encourage resident autonomy.
 Program leaders work closely with residents, individualizing curriculum to meet their unique learning goals.